Do You Lose Your Pension If You Get Fired From A Government Job?

 If you get fired from a government job do you lose your pension

+One of the best plans is offered by the government.
+With years of services and experience, the worth retirement income is provided to government employees by their respective department.
 Government job is a dream of many individuals, and the reason behind this is also clear.
-Because it provides many securities and merits like good pensions, insurance, and others.
-But a common question that comes to your mind might be, if you get fired from a government job do you lose your pension?
-It is a very genuine and obvious question because worrying about the future is very important for living a peaceful life.
-Let’s discuss this concern.
+Because it offers numerous benefits and merits, including good pensions, insurance, and more, a common question that comes to mind might be: if you get fired from a government job, do you lose your pension?

 What Are The Reasons For Firing From A Government Job?

 Getting fired before retirement is very challenging because you lose your employment.
 Generally, government jobs are considered the most reliable and secure source of employment; however, there is always a chance of losing them.
 Depending on some reasons, the termination of employment is done.
+Also, depending upon the severity or state of the offence the pension and retirement benefits are decided.

 The most common reasons for getting fired before retirement are mentioned below :-